formsbyair/Documentation/docs/_docs/forms/elements/request.md

 ## Send a message on request generation

-FormsByAir generates a unique link for each request, which the main form filler must communicate to the third party themselves by default.
+FormsByAir will generate a unique link for each request, which the main form filler must communicate to the third party themselves by default.
 FormsByAir can send an automated message by adding a form integration to Send an email **On Third Party Request**

 We recommend the following settings: